stellojs/stello-tpl-default/README.md

 ## Installation and Usage

-Install with `npm --save stello-tpl-default`
+Install with `npm --save stello-tpl-starter`

 ## License